Atlas GxP Documentation

 Atlas is very different from typical QMS software.
 Using just a few core concepts (listed below) you can transform your business into a well-oiled, GMP record-keeping machine!

 Managing written policies and SOPs is crucial to quality management.
 In Atlas, the Documents tab is where you can load SOPs and files that need to be version controlled and approved before being published.
 You can also add any type of file here as an attachment.
-Learn more on the Create Documents page.
+Learn more on the page.

 Version Control on Documents